-Our membership has grown to 22,000 people in more than 400 Scout Groups across the state.
+Our membership continues to grow across the state.
 Activities include everything from geocaching to power boating and caving.
 Of course, it wouldn’t be Scouting without the traditional hikes and camps, but there are also plenty of adrenalin-pumping options on offer for those who like to get their heart rate up.

 With Scouts Victoria, prepare for adventure and you’ll prepare for life!

-Scouting offers adventure to boys and girls, men and women, of all ages.
+Scouting offers adventure to all genders and ages.
 It can be a 20-year experience through the different age levels, or you can step straight in for the first time at any age along the way.

-Our youngest members are Joey Scouts, aged 5-7 years.
-As long as they’re already at primary school, these children are welcome to join us and get an early start to the fun, friendship and skills they’ll experience through Scouts.
+Our youngest members are Joey Scouts, aged 5-8 years.
+The young person must have had their fifth birthday and be eligible for school prior to commencing in this Section.
+These children are welcome to join us and get an early start to the fun, friendship and skills they’ll experience through Scouts.

 Our Leaders are adult members (18 and over) who support our younger members, organise activities and generally make things happen.
 If you’re an active, outdoors person who enjoys inspiring others, regardless of whether you’ve been a Scout before, please contact us.

 Children and young people have the right to be emotionally and physically safe at all times.

 Scouts Victoria has a rigorous checking process for leaders, strict safety measures for our activities, and zero tolerance for anybody who jeopardises the safety or well-being of our members.

 In addition to national police checks and other legal requirements, we have policies and procedures to keep safety in the spotlight.
 You can check our Child Protection Policy, Code of Conduct for Adults and other documents on our dedicated Child Safe Scouting webpage.

 We don’t just talk about inclusiveness and diversity.
 These values are at the very heart of what Scouts do and how we do it.
 We embrace equality in practical, age-appropriate ways, and we make sure that every member feels included.